TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- we can let those several bytes slide
 	- we should always be wary of pessimistic cases of memory usage, anyway
 	- for now we can use pools for everything and incrementally introduce sparse_pool

+- once we have sparse_pool, the loaded caches and images in atlas can just be sparse pools as well?
+	- though the effect is ultimately the same and it's more container agnostic

 - flavour ids & allocation
 	- they are actually quite performance critical